enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-package-manager/step3.md

 ```

 The problem with this command is that it will search in all the package descriptions, thus returning you a huge number of packages that
 are just related to python.
-Plus, searching might be very slow. ()
+Plus, searching might be very slow.
+(You might want to kill it, with Ctrl-C)

-You can restrict the search only to package names, but in this case you have to provude a regular expression.
+You can restrict the search only to package names, but in this case you have to provide a regular expression.
  If you do not know what a regular expression is, worry not.
 It is a syntax to define patterns that you
  want a string to match.
 For instance, suppose you want to install python, then you can search